Caber-Systems/.github/profile/README.md

 You can also see video walkthrough of the demo at https://vimeo.com/923537694?share=copy

+## Status

+The core functionality of Caber CA/CO is complete.
+However, the repo remains closed as we are still working on configuration, integrations, and reporting functionality.

 ---
 [^1]: [The False Positive Problem in Cybersecurity, CSO Online](https://www.csoonline.com/article/3513898/the-false-positive-problem-in-cybersecurity.html)